 - Pour batter into the prepared loaf pan.
 Make a dome out of aluminum foil and loosely cover the pan.

-- Bake for 45 min, remove the foil dome, and bake for another 10-15 min, or until a toothpick comes out dry and clean.
+- Bake for 45 min, remove the foil dome, and bake for another 10-15 min, or until a toothpick comes out clean when the loaf is pierced.

-- Let cool in the pan for 15 min or more before removing.
+- Let cool in the pan for 10 min before removing.